Gyansai/hactoberfest-push/README.md

 # Hacktoberfest @gvp
 this repo created during **hacktoberfest**
 ...
-a code preview in README.MD file
+a code preview in README.MD file in code branch
 ...

 Hello